Charity-funded autism assessment

 We offer feedback appointments within 28 days of assessment.

 You’ll need a referral from a health, social care or education professional that knows your child.
-Referral forms can be found on our website.
+Please click here to see our Referral guide.

 Yes.
 We follow National Institute for Health and Care Excellence (NICE) guidelines.